codekitchen/round_game/DESIGN.md

 receive an event for that now-in-the-past frame, so the game has to completely pause when the replay queue is empty.
 The plan is to define a number of frames that we will wait for data on before resuming.
-If we stall too often, we'll increase that number to buffer more, but intruduce more latency.
+If we stall too often, we'll increase that number to buffer more, but introduce more latency.

 ## Client-Server Comms